stdio-cz/mhmp_mapk_output-gateway/README.md

 ```
 from the application's root directory.

-## Run
+### Run

 ```
 npm start
 ```
 This will load all config variables from environment variables or the .env file.
 To run, set all environment variables from the `.env.template` file, or copy the `.env.template` file into new `.env` file in root directory and set variables there.
+Env variables are described in `.env.template`.

 Project uses `dotenv` package: https://www.npmjs.com/package/dotenv